deco3500/Newsvid/readme.md

    * Download and unpack the [35phototype](https://github.com/deco3500/Newsvid/blob/master/35phototype.zip) folder and import the project into android studio
    * Build and run the project in the emulator
    * For the prototype, log in with username: "user" and password: "user"
+___
+___
+#Problem space
+Nowaday, people are less attractive to watch daily news on TV because of lacking of time and getting long and boring information.
+A way to optimize the way people get the news by shorten the time but still provides sufficient information is needed.
+Moreover, many audiences have already been and being fed up with lies and unspoken truth which vox populi is suppressed.
+Mass media suppose to deliver these news, these information to everyone, to tell the untold, to show the unseen.
+However, they are easily controlled by corrupted government who is trying to cover up their dirty business among their own citizens.

 ________________________
 ________________________